 You would also want to consider the material on which you are placing your dog house.
 Putting it on concrete is not a good idea as concrete retains heat.
 If you’re going to put it on a porch with a concrete floor, consider adding an insulating material such as a thick piece of cotton.

-2. Deciding the Location for the Dog House
+2. Location for the Dog House

 Choose a spot for your dog house that won’t get direct sunlight.
 Harsh sun rays will heat the dog house quickly and will hinder the functioning of your AC.